evjohnston/usenet_AIDs_discourse_wscode/README.md

-# usenet_histories_project
+# Usenet Early Histories Project
-A simple interactive webpage that talks about the history of usenet.
+A simple interactive webpage about Usenet history and its early discourses.
+Truly just a side project from my master's thesis, and a way for me to practice HTML/CSS, R, and Python.